Deciding Which Truck or Jeep Custom Bumper is Right for You?

 Steel Bumper Cons

-Since it is obvious that steel is the better choice for custom jeep and truck bumpers, let’s examine them more closely.
+Since it is obvious that steel is the better choice for custom truck bumpers and Jeep bumpers, let’s examine them more closely.
 With today’s technology these bumpers are no longer the thick monsters of yesteryear.
 The gauge of the steel has decreased, but the strength just keeps getting better.
 There are many coatings available to protect this custom accessories.
 They can be e-coated then painted or powder coated, zinc is even used at times.
 These coatings prevent corrosion, scratches and minor dings as well as extending the life of the bumper.

 You can get these vehicle protecting necessities with some fantastic options including: light bars, pre-drilled holes for accessories, built-in winches, stubby bumpers for Jeeps, pre-attached stingers, a built-in bull bars, built-in steel grille guard, and much more.